gal333t/portfolio-website/README.md

 - Work out how to reposition the buttons to the bottom right of the div it sits in
 - Maybe change the colour scheme, unsure
 - Add some flair, some images perhaps?
+- Something that uses JS for a bit of practice